 - assaults and robberies at gunpoint on intercity buses

 - bogus roadblocks or check points as a tool for criminal activity, usually on roads outside major cities after dark.

-Ayahuasca tourism, in which shamans guide visitors through psychedelic rituals (often referred to as 'spiritual cleansing'), is a burgeoning industry in the jungle regions of Ecuador and Peru.
-It is not illegal but some Ayahuasca participants have been seriously assaulted and robbed.
+Ayahuasca tourism, in which shamans guide visitors through psychedelic rituals (often referred to as 'spiritual cleansing'), is a growing industry in the jungle regions of Ecuador and Peru.
+It's not illegal, but some Ayahuasca participants have been seriously assaulted and robbed.
 Victims report a range of experiences, from being alert but unable to maintain control of their surroundings, to total amnesia.

-Narcotics traffickers reportedly operate in the border area between Peru and Colombia and armed guerrilla forces from Colombia sometimes enter Peru's remote areas.
-These activities make travel to the region within 20 kilometres of the border with Colombia dangerous; reconsider your need to travel to these areas.
+Narcotics traffickers reportedly operate in the border area between Peru and Colombia.
+Armed guerrilla forces from Colombia sometimes enter Peru's remote areas.
+These activities make travel to the region within 20 kilometres of the border with Colombia dangerous.
+Reconsider your need to travel to these areas.
 Narcotics traffickers also reportedly operate in the valley of the Apurímac, Ene and Mantaro rivers (VRAEM region).